 The next step?
 Contact internship coordinator Dr. Philip Benesch (firstname.lastname@example.org).

 We encourage our students to consider applying for one or more exciting national and international scholarship and fellowship opportunities, such as the Fulbright, the Udall, and the Truman Awards.
 A current list of awards, including a brief description of the program, eligibility requirements, and application deadlines, is available through The Breen Center for Graduate Success.

-Interested students should contact Dr. Philip Benesch, Associate Professor of Politics and the College's Faculty Director for External Scholarships and Fellowships, at email@example.com.
+Interested students should contact Dr. Philip Benesch, Associate Professor of Political Science and the College's Faculty Director for External Scholarships and Fellowships, at email@example.com.

-Majors in Applied History, History, Global Studies, or Politics may apply for departmental honors.
+Majors in Applied History, History, Global Studies, or Political Science may apply for departmental honors.
 Students write an honors thesis on a subject of their choosing, under the guidance of an honors committee made up of three faculty members.